Ramo-Y/PersonalRecord/DEVELOPMENT.md

 If changes are made to the interface or functionality, the screenshots and documentation should also be updated.

 # Branches
 To contribute, please create a fork of the repository, work on the develop branch and create a pull request in the `develop` branch.
 Once ci has run successfully with the tests, it can be merged into the `develop` branch.
-As soon as a new version is to be made available, the version is set and the develop branch is merged into the master.
+As soon as a new version is to be made available, the version is set and the `develop` branch is merged into the `master` branch.

 ## Version
 The versioning of the app is set in the `DisplayVersion` (e.g. 1.0.25) and also the `ApplicationVersion` (e.g. 25) in the file [Directory.Build.props](./src/Directory.Build.props).
 Once the application has been published on the Play Store, it is no longer possible to republish it with the same `ApplicationVersion`.